HasanBALKANCI/Clarusway-AWS/linux/hands-on/linux-05-filters-and-control-operators/README (5).md

 ## Part 1 - sed command

 - Sed is a stream editor.
 A stream editor is used to perform a lot of function on a file like searching, find and replace, insertion or deletion.
+- Sed make file change, but this changing is seen only output, we cant change original file.

 - Create a folder and name it `sed-awk-command`.